Bill Simmons: The Ringer

 Simmons announced the launch of his new website, The Ringer, on February 17, 2016.
-The site was to be run as part of his venture, the Bill Simmons Media Group, that was launched in the fall of 2015.
-The media group includes several podcasts focusing on different aspects of sports, pop culture, and technology today, and features writers on The Ringer website as hosts of these podcasts.
+The site was to be run as part of his venture, the Bill Simmons Media Group, that launched in the fall of 2015.
+The media group includes several podcasts focusing on different aspects of sports, pop culture, and technology, and features writers from The Ringer website as podcast hosts.
 The website also hired a number of staffers who formerly worked with Simmons at Grantland.
 The Ringer went live on June 1, 2016.

-On May 30, 2017, Vox Media announced that it had entered into a deal to provide advertising sales and access to its publishing platform as part of a revenue sharing agreement.
+In May 2017, Vox Media announced that it had entered into a deal to provide advertising sales and access to its publishing platform as part of a revenue sharing agreement.
 Simmons retained editorial control of the website.
-On February 5, 2020, Simmons announced that Spotify was buying The Ringer for approximately $200 million, with Daniel Ek describing The Ringer as "the new ESPN."
-Simmons stated that The Ringer will maintain content and editorial independence.
+In February 2020, Simmons announced that Spotify was buying The Ringer for approximately $200 million, with Daniel Ek describing The Ringer as "the new ESPN".
+Simmons stated that The Ringer would maintain content and editorial independence.

 At The Ringer, Simmons is CEO, writing less than during his previous endeavors.
-He hosts The Bill Simmons Podcast which regularly rotates through conversations and interviews with Hollywood personalities, professional athletes, other media pundits, old friends, and family.
+He also hosts The Bill Simmons Podcast, which regularly rotates through conversations and interviews with Hollywood personalities, professional athletes, other media pundits, old friends, and his family.
 Regulars include his college roommate Joe House, Sal Iacono, Ryen Russillo, Chuck Klosterman, and Simmons' father.

 In June 2020, Simmons received criticism for the lack of racial diversity in The Ringer following email comments he made to The New York Times, particularly that: "It's a business.
 This isn't Open Mic Night."
 Critics noted that Simmons employed his nephew as a producer and had created a podcast for his teenage daughter.

+In October 2025, a number of Ringer podcasts, including The Bill Simmons Show, were acquired by Netflix for exclusive video distribution on the Netflix platform.

 Writing

 On October 1, 2005, Simmons released his first New York Times best-selling book, Now I Can Die in Peace.
 The book is a collection of his columns, with minor changes and lengthy footnotes, leading up to the 2004 World Series victory by the Boston Red Sox.
 The book spent five weeks on The New York Times extended best-seller list.

 In July 2008, Simmons announced that he would be taking 10 weeks off from writing columns for ESPN.com's Page 2 to concentrate on finishing his second book, The Book of Basketball: The NBA According to the Sports Guy, which was released on October 27, 2009.
-The book tries to find out who really are the best players and teams of all time and the answers to some of the greatest "What ifs?" in NBA history.
+The book tries to decide who the best players and teams of all time really are and the answers to some of the greatest "What ifs?" in NBA history.
 It debuted at the top of The New York Times Best Seller list for non-fiction books.